Skip to content

 Nazca Lines in Peru

-Mysteries, desert, geoglyphs, research, scenic flights, and World Heritage site on the southern coast of Peru.
+Mystery, desert, geoglyphs, research, scenic flight, and World Heritage Site on the southern coast of Peru.

 Nazca Lines at a Glance

-The enormous figures, lines, and shapes were created over many centuries.
-UNESCO primarily dates them to the period from approximately 500 BC to 500 AD.
+The gigantic figures, lines, and shapes were created over many centuries.
+UNESCO primarily places them in the period from about 500 BC to 500 AD.
 Their exact meaning remains not fully understood to this day.

 Where are the Nazca Lines located?

-The Nazca Lines are located in Peru's arid coastal desert.
-The plain lies between Nasca and Palpa, in a landscape of gravel plains, low hills, and extremely low rainfall.
+The Nazca Lines are located in the arid coastal desert of Peru.
+The plain lies between Nasca and Palpa, in a landscape of gravel plains, low hills, and extremely little rainfall.

-This dryness is a significant reason for the lines' preservation.
-Rain, vegetation growth, and extensive soil displacement are rare.
-This has allowed many forms to remain visible for a very long time.
+This aridity is an important reason for the preservation of the lines.
+Rain, plant growth, and significant soil shifting are rare.
+As a result, many shapes have remained visible for a very long time.

 The distance to Lima is about 400 kilometers.
-Many travelers combine Nazca with a route along the southern coast.
-This includes Paracas, Ica, Huacachina, and Arequipa.
+Many travelers combine Nazca with a route along the south coast.
+This fits well with Paracas, Ica, Huacachina, and Arequipa.

-Up close, the Nazca Lines initially appear inconspicuous.
-On the ground, one often only sees light traces in the gravel.
-From the air, animals, lines, trapezoids, and signs suddenly appear.
+The Nazca Lines initially appear unremarkable up close.
+On the ground, one often only sees faint traces in the gravel.
+From the air, animals, lines, trapezoids, and symbols suddenly appear.

 This change in perspective makes the place special.
 The desert initially looks empty.
 Then it reveals a vast archive of stone, dust, and patience.